decentraland/adr/RFC/RFC-4-comms-protocol.md

 }
 ```

 The transports have the responsibility to also provide the address of the sender.
-The suggested interface to listen for messages from a transport looks similar to this:
+The suggested interface to listen for messages from a transport could look like this:

 ```typescript
 type PacketMetadata = {